PriyanshiNegi/odin-flexbox/README.md

 # odin-flexbox
-Using Flexbox to create a landing page.
+This page makes use of the Flexbox to create a landing page.